 Enjoy it.
 Relax into it.
 Love it.
 You’ll see, the world is a better place after you get out of a well-executed arm bar.

 Optimizing The Getup: Time to Roll!

-I’d also recommend subscribing to my newsletter so you stay up to date with each weeks post.
+I’d also recommend following those pages as well so you stay up to date with each weeks post.